graforlock/diffing-implementation/README.md

 ### What is this?

-Super basic draft of the attempt of porting Myers algorith along with pre-optimizations.
+Super basic draft of the attempt of porting Myers algorithm along with pre-optimizations.

 Instead of using virtual DOM, the diffing is done on real DOM trees.